-4. COMING ALONSIDE.
+4. Coming Alonside.

-(a) Baws.
+(a) Bows.
 One stroke after the order, bowman brings the blade of his oar forward and slides oar down the centre of the boat, stands by to fend off or hold boat alongside with the boathook.

 (b) Way enough.
 One stroke after the order crew let the oars swing aft parallel to the boat, boat them, and unship the crutches.
-One stroke after the ing the boat.